HR199812/AWS-Guide/README.md

 ### Route Table:-
 A route tabe is a rule book which governs what all IP's are meant to go out and come inside the network by maintaining Inbound and Outbound rules.
+**Blackhole:-**
+> A route not pointing to any resource and lying around freely is called a blackhole.

 ### Create a docker in AWS(in this case it is MongoDb/Neo4J GraphDatabase):-